francisudeji/Navigatio/README.md

   <img src="https://github.com/vishnu45/Navigatio/blob/master/img/architecture.png?raw=true" alt="System Architecture"/>
 </p>

-Here the web server code is hosted on **Amazon EC2** instances which are managed within an Auto Scalling Group.
-Based on the network tracffic rule setup for scalling, the auto scalling group adds/removes instances. **Amazon Elastic Load Balancer** distributes the traffic over the available instances. **Amazon Route 53** helps the DNS to connect the provided url to the web application exposed out through the load balancer. **Amazon S3** provides a scalable storage infrastructure to store much of the static content such as the very many images used in the application. **Amazon RDS** is used to set up the MySQL database backend of the application.
+Here the web server code is hosted on **Amazon EC2** instances which are managed within an Auto Scaling Group.
+Based on the network traffic rule setup for scaling, the auto scaling group adds/removes instances. **Amazon Elastic Load Balancer** distributes the traffic over the available instances. **Amazon Route 53** helps the DNS to connect the provided url to the web application exposed out through the load balancer. **Amazon S3** provides a scalable storage infrastructure to store much of the static content such as the very many images used in the application. **Amazon RDS** is used to set up the MySQL database backend of the application.

 #### Responsive Design layouts